 - RDNG 640: Strategies for Teaching Phonics, Spelling, and Vocabulary

 - RDNG 672: Reading and Study Skills in the Content Area

 Further Degree Opportunities

-The capstone project for the MEd in Reading Program is a 6 hour reading practicum and the presentation of the Reading Portfolio, which will be 33% complete at the end of the certificate program.
-State licensure for a reading specialist requires 3 years of teaching in which reading is a key component of instructional responsibilities and a 6-credit hour reading practicum.
+The capstone project for the MEd in Reading program is a 6 hour reading practicum and the presentation of the Reading Portfolio, which will be 33% complete at the end of the certificate program.
+Virginia state licensure for a reading specialist requires 3 years of teaching in which reading is a key component of instructional responsibilities and a 6-credit hour reading practicum.